Quadratic Chabauty for modular curves: Algorithms and examples: Examples

 It has genus 3 if and only if

-Models for all these curves were recently communicated to us by Elkies; one can also find such models in Galbraith's thesis~\cite{Gal96} or by using the {\tt Magma} command \verb|X0NQuotient|.
+Models for all these curves were communicated to us by Elkies; one can also find such models in Galbraith's thesis~\cite{Gal96} or by using the Magma command \verb|X0NQuotient|.

 Via a search for small rational points, Galbraith~\cite{Gal99} found exceptional rational points on $X_0^+(N)$ for $N=73, 91, 103, 191$ (genus~2) and $N=137, 311$ (genus~4).
 The latter examples disproved an earlier conjecture of Elkies that there are no exceptional rational points on non-hyperelliptic $X_0^+(N)$ for prime level $N$.
-In~\cite{Gal02}, Galbraith also found an exceptional point on $X_0^+(125)$ and conjectured that there are no further exceptional points on modular curves $X^+_0(N)$ of genus $2\le g\le 5$.
+In~\cite{Gal02}, Galbraith also finds an exceptional point on $X_0^+(125)$ and conjectures that there are no further exceptional points on modular curves $X^+_0(N)$ of genus $2\le g\le 5$.

 Together with~\cite{BBBLMTV19} and~\cite{Gal96}, our computations described below prove Theorem~\ref{T:X0N+}.
 We first check that for level $N$ as in~\eqref{eq:X0N+g2} and~\eqref{eq:X0N+g3} the curves $X_0^+(N)$ satisfy the requirements to apply our algorithm.
 The Jacobian $J_0^+(N)$ of $X_0^+(N)$ has real multiplication over $\Q$, so the Picard number is at least $g$.
-Using {\tt Magma}, we computed the $L$-function of the corresponding newforms to show that the analytic rank is $g$, so the work of Gross--Zagier and Kolyvagin--Logachev proves that the rank of $J(\Q)$ is exactly $g$.
+Using \verb|Magma| we computed the $L$-function of the corresponding newforms to show that the analytic rank is $g$, so the work of Gross--Zagier and Kolyvagin--Logachev proves that the rank of $J(\Q)$ is exactly $g$.
 For the genus~2 examples, we also applied two-descent on $J_0^+(N)$, as implemented in~{\tt Magma}, to have an independent check.

-The curves $X_0^+(N)$ have good reduction away from $N$, but in contrast to $X^+_{\rm s}(13)$ and $X_{S_4}(13)$, they do not have potentially good reduction at $N$.
-Nevertheless, the following result implies that when applying quadratic Chabauty, there are no non-trivial contributions to the height away from $p$.
+The curves $X_0^+(N)$ have good reduction away from $N$, but in contrast to $X^+_{\rm ns}(13)$ and $X_{S_4}(13)$, they do not have potentially good reduction at $N$.
+Nevertheless, the following result implies that when applying quadratic Chabauty, there are no nontrivial contributions to the height away from $p$.